turtlecoin/turtlecoin-docs/docs/guides/mining/XMR-Stak-Guide.md

 Crash warnings -

--tRFC setting below 130 my gpu would fail, stop hashing, and sometimes lock up the rig. ( sometimes take 5 minutes of running till crash )
+- tRFC setting below 130 my gpu would fail, stop hashing, and sometimes lock up the rig. ( sometimes take 5 minutes of running till crash )
--tRC setting below 67 my gpu would fail, stop hashing.
+- tRC setting below 67 my gpu would fail, stop hashing.
--REF 0-100 didnt crash anything
+- REF 0-100 didnt crash anything

 There is a command line version of this Amd Memory Tweaker, this can be used to change these settings during launch of the miner.
 If you are comfortable with this type of implimentation you can achieve some automation that will simpify your mining.